1

 What Is a Server Parameter File?

-A server parameter file is a binary file that acts as a repository
+A server parameter file is a binary file that acts as

-shutdown and startup.
+across instance shutdown and startup.

 What Is a Initialization Parameter File?

-An initialization parameter file is a text file that contains a list
+An initialization parameter file is a text file that

-on the Oracle distribution medium for each operating system.
-A sample file
+files are provided on the Oracle distribution medium for each operating

-is sufficient for initial use, but you will probably want to modify the
+system.
+A sample file is sufficient for initial use, but you will probably

-file to tune the database for best performance.
-Any changes will take effect
+want to modify the file to tune the database for best performance.
+Any

-after you completely shut down and restart the instance.
+changes will take effect after you completely shut down and restart the

 What is System Global Area (SGA)?

-The System Global Area (SGA) is a memory area that contains data shared
+The System Global Area (SGA) is a memory area that contains

 What is Program Global Area (PGA)?

-A Program Global Area (PGA) is a memory buffer that is allocated for
+A Program Global Area (PGA) is a memory buffer that is

-as new sessions are started.
+will take effect as new sessions are started.

 What Is a User Account?

-A user account is identified by a user name and defines the user's
+A user account is identified by a user name and defines

-attributes, including the following:
+the user's attributes, including the following:

 • Password for database authentication